CoffeeBridge: Bridging Knowledge to the Field

 The project has six work packages:

-This work package aims to coordinate, streamline and enhance the interaction between work package 2-5, the partners, BELSPO, the steering committee and the stakeholders.
+This work package aims to coordinate, streamline, and enhance the interaction between work packages 2-5, the partners, BELSPO, the steering committee, and the stakeholders.

-The local coffee chain, its sociological dimensions and economic relevance will be evaluated by carrying out socio-economic surveys in the Tshopo Province.
+The local coffee chain, its sociological dimensions and economic relevance are evaluated by carrying out socio-economic surveys in the Tshopo Province.

 An agro-ecological evaluation of the existing cropping systems combined with the latest agroforestry research on Robusta coffee will result in recommendations to improve current agronomic practices and the cropping system in order to arrive at a sustainable and profitable coffee culture, as a cornerstone for the well-being of the local communities.